Tag: better future

 Imagine a world where the need for laws and rules no longer exists because everyone lives in alignment with their higher self, where cooperation and understanding guide our interactions rather than competition and fear.
 It may seem far-fetched, but it is what I envision in my book, Waking Up – A journey towards a new dawn for humanity, where the protagonist wakes up in such a world—a world where fear no longer dictates our behavior, and the systems that once enslaved us no longer exist.

-What if we gave ourselves RADICAL FREEDOM?
+What if we gave ourselves radical freedom?
 And what if, instead of recreating a monster like the monetary system, we created a completely new system based on complete freedom and trust?
-Instead of building a world based on fear, we chose to build a world based on love… In my book the protagonist wakes up in such a world…
+Instead of building a world based on fear, we chose to build a world based on love.

 Radical Freedom